SuhasLabade/NeeR-Water-Overflow-Controller/README.md

 https://pdfs.semanticscholar.org/463b/479d0e04d463be58b4d9a8d792cfcc444620.pdf

-This study also says that if any automatic cutoff controller is introduced then around 90 billion litres of treated water and 90 billion kW-hr of energy can be saved in a month in India.
+This study also says that if any automatic cutoff controller is introduced then around 90 billion litres of treated water and 90 billion kW-hr of energy can be saved in a month in India.  kjkj